 For one in ten Aussie cardholders, these signup deals (points or cashback offers) are the biggest deciding factor when choosing their main credit card, according to an RBA paper published in 2018.

 But notice that little asterisk next to the offer?
 It’s important, as there are usually terms and conditions that come with each deal.
 For example, the points might be spread out over a period of time, or you might have to spend a certain amount to activate the points.

 But signing up for a card with a big points offer can be a great way to jumpstart your points, and there is even a community of people (found in online forums) who take advantage of these offers by signing up, collecting the points then cancelling the card and finding a new one (a method known as credit card churning).

 3. Look for cards with the high points-to-dollar ratio

 You should always remember that not all rewards cards are created equal.
+So how do credit card points really work?
 For most rewards credit cards, each dollar of spend earns one rewards point, but it can be more or less – a different card might provide one rewards point for every $1.25 spent on the card, even one from the same provider.

 As an example, let’s take a look at two American Express rewards cards: